 Senate intelligence committee subpoenas Donald Trump Jr.

-WASHINGTON (AP) — The Senate intelligence committee has subpoenaed Donald Trump Jr., calling him in to answer questions about his 2017 testimony.
+WASHINGTON (AP) — The Senate intelligence committee has subpoenaed Donald Trump Jr., calling him in to answer questions about his 2017 testimony to the panel as part of its probe into Russian election interference.

-That's according to a person familiar with the subpoena who discussed it on condition of anonymity.
-The committee has renewed interest in talking to President Donald Trump's eldest son after Trump's former lawyer, Michael Cohen, testified earlier this year.
+That's according to two people familiar with the subpoena who discussed it on condition of anonymity.
+It's the first known subpoena of a member of President Donald Trump's immediate family, and a new sign that the Senate panel is continuing with its own Russia investigation even after the release of special counsel Robert Mueller's report on the same subject.

+It's unclear if Trump Jr. will comply with the subpoena.
+A person close to the president's eldest son, who requested anonymity to discuss the matter, said Wednesday that there was an agreement when Trump Jr. first testified before the intelligence panel in 2017 that he would only come once, and that he has continued to cooperate by producing documents and answering written questions.

 Alan Futerfas, a lawyer for Trump Jr., did not immediately respond to multiple messages seeking comment.